cypress-io/cypress/cypress/v1.0/documentation/1-Commands/16-filter.md

 # Options

-Pass in an options object to change the default behavior of the command.
+Pass in an options object to change the default behavior of `cy.filter`.

 **cy.filter( *selector*, *options* )**